 Here are some more tips on how to avoid plastic while we are shopping.
 Many of them might be quite obvious but it is always good to remind people.

-2. For fruits and vegetables use produce bags .*
+For fruits and vegetables, use produce bags. *

-4. Look for the closest bulk shop in your area or buy in farm markets.
+Look up the closest bulk shop in your area or buy at markets

 Bulk stores sell all kind of products.
-From species and legumes, to olive oil and detergents.
+From fresh products and legumes, to olive oil and detergents.
 You will pretty much find anything you want.
 Selecting the quantity you need will save you money and avoid waste.

 Choose products packaged in more sustainable packaging such as cartridge or crystal.

 The most common and harmful types of plastic are:

 - Polyvinyl Chloride (PVC #3): An extremely toxic plastic often containing multiple unsafe additives, including lead and phthalates.

 - Polystyrene (PS #6): Contains styrene, which is toxic to the brain, nervous system, and various organs.
 Used in Styrofoam containers, egg cartons, disposable cups and bowls, take-out food containers, plastic cutlery.

 - Polycarbonate (Other #7): Contains bisphenol A (BPA), which has been linked to numerous health problems.